 SEMRUSH is good for all things SEO, however, they offer good software for backlinks in particular.
 According to their site;

 “SEMrush backlink checker allows you to get inbound link data for any website: the number of backlinks, new & lost links, their type, referring domains, and more.
 Learn who your main competitors are, discover their best backlinks and find out how they got these links.”
+They also have an article on What Are Backlinks?
+That you can read here.

 “Compare your backlink profile to that of your competitors, spot hidden backlink opportunities and get a list of sites to acquire backlinks from.”